Admission requirements for MA - Composition

 Free composition:

-Presentation of one vocal and one instrumental composition (or excerpt)
+Presentation of a portfolio of previous compositions (to include at least one vocal and one instrumental composition or excerpt).

-One of the two compositions should preferably be written for a large instrumental ensemble.
-Both pieces may employ electronics (tape, live electronics, computer music, MIDI etc.).
-If neither of the pieces employs electronics, it is advisable to present a separate electronic composition or etude.
+One composition should preferably be written for a large instrumental ensemble.
+Either pieces may employ electronics (tape, live electronics, computer music, MIDI etc.).

 Electroacoustic Composition specialization: